alikhan1129/bugflow-tracker/README.md

 - **Observability**: Added debug logging for AI triaging and comprehensive error handling for malformed JSON responses.
 - **AI Usage**: Gemini Pro is used strategically for data enrichment (triage), with a robust validation layer and a deterministic fallback heuristic.

-## Walkthrough Guide (Video Script)

-1. **Architecture**: Explain the unified Flask-React service.
-Mention why SQLite + SQLAlchemy were chosen for a lean 48-hour prototype.
-2. **Structure**: Walk through `backend/` files.
-Explain how `schemas.py` provides interface safety.
-3. **Correctness**: Demonstrate attempting to close a bug without notes (it will fail).
-Show the strict `OPEN -> IN_PROGRESS` flow.
-4. **AI Usage**: Explain the triage prompt design in `ai_service.py`.
-Highlight the **Smart Fallback** mechanism that handles missing API keys or bad model outputs.
-5. **Observability**: Show the server logs capturing triage decisions.
-6. **Risks & Extension**: Discuss the risk of local SQLite persistence (mitigated by absolute paths) and how to extend this to PostgreSQL/PostGIS for future scale.